Bridge Construction Market Size and Share

 Bridge Construction Market Analysis by Mordor Intelligence

-The Bridge Construction Market size stood at USD 120.65 billion in 2025 and is forecast to reach USD 163.21 billion by 2030, reflecting a 6.23% CAGR during 2025-2030.
+Bridge Construction market size in 2026 is estimated at USD 128.06 billion, growing from 2025 value of USD 120.65 billion with 2031 projections showing USD 172.39 billion, growing at 6.14% CAGR over 2026-2031.
 Accelerating infrastructure outlays, such as the United States Infrastructure Investment and Jobs Act (IIJA) and China’s Five-Year Plan, anchor multi-year demand visibility.
 Rapid uptake of prefabrication and modular assembly compresses delivery schedules by 20-40%, enabling contractors to bid more projects with tighter timelines.
 Contractors increasingly differentiate through technology, digital twins, AI-enabled logistics, and automated quality control, rather than lowest cost alone.
 Meanwhile, public agencies embed climate resilience and low-carbon specifications into procurement, nudging material choices toward ultra-high-performance concrete (UHPC) and fiber-reinforced polymers.
 Regional growth gaps widen: Asia-Pacific sustains the largest project pipeline, while the Middle East & Africa emerges as the fastest-expanding arena due to cross-border connectivity programs.

 Key Report Takeaways